-The latest Privacy Shield update is that the Article 29 Working Party has come back with comments on the Privacy Shield draft.
+The latest Privacy Shield update is that the Board has come back with comments on the Privacy Shield draft.
 In this Privacy Shield update, the working party has stated that they are generally satisfied that the draft Privacy Shield is an improvement on the Safe Harbour Agreement but they have raised several areas of concern.
 We have analysed the working party’s comments to bring you the critical Privacy Shield updates.

 The Privacy Shield is going to have a Far Reaching Impact